 In certain rare situations, the EMSS may shrink to very small sizes.
-If this occurs, the MPA on TCP sender MUST not shrink the MULPDU below 128 bytes and is not required to follow the segmentation rules in Section 7.3 MPA on TCP Sender Segmentation on page 16.
-The value 128 is chosen as to allow ULP designers a reasonable amount of room to implement their protocol.
-Typical WAN scenarios will not reduce the EMSS below 512 octets.
+If this occurs, the MPA on TCP sender MUST NOT shrink the MULPDU below 128 octets and is not required to follow the segmentation rules in Section 7.3 MPA on TCP Sender Segmentation on page 19.